The Book: What if the Next Voice They Trust Isn’t Yours?

 81% of children aged 11-16 now use AI chatbots in their daily lives – and some are beginning to describe them as ‘friends.’
 [1].

-Available early spring 2026.
+Available May 2026.

 About the book